 Just to perfect the burger recipe, I had it twice this week and photographed it twice to make sure it looked as good as it tastes.
 Oh the sacrifices I make for my readers. 😉

-TIPS FOR GREAT BURGERS.
+TIPS FOR A GREAT CHEESEBURGER

-My favourite way to add bacon to a burger is to make a mini bacon blanket as is pictured.
+My favourite way to add bacon to a cheeseburger is to make a mini bacon blanket as is pictured.
 It’s simple to do, just take 3 strips of bacon, cut them in half and weave them into a square.
 Fry them in a cast iron pan, preferably over medium heat and with a weight on them to keep them flat.

 An aluminum foil wrapped brick works well!
 The bacon blanket is the perfect size for the burger, ensures that there’s bacon in every burger bite, and you won’t have strips of bacon falling off onto the plate that you’re constantly placing back inside the bun.
 A mini bacon blanket is perfect for all burgers!